Endargo/echoes-of-the-past/echoes-of-the-past.md

 Entrance, south part.

+Library, south-east part.
+Searching it will trigger a fight with animated books, chairs and bookshelves.
+Whole room is easily flammable, casting any fire area of effect spell or ability will set the whole room on fire.
+Unless destroyed, alchemy table can be looted for ingredients/potions.
+If Ring of Mind Shielding is worn with her spirit inside, she will be able to identify book of magic secrets which will allow to turn Elven Darkwood Longbow into Hand of the Protector (one of the gift options).

+Cellar, central part.
+Can be looted for vine (2d4 rations).

+Dining room, central part.

+Acolyte bedroom, west part.
+Acolyte's Note can be found with the following text:

+>TO DO

 Chapel, east part.
 Has a Ring of Mind Shielding laying on the pedestal.
 Taking this ring will trigger fight against ghosts/undeads.
 Attuning to this ring will reveal that it is inhabited by the spirit of lady Tinuviel, wife of lord Eavalur.
-She will talk in Elvish, revealing her name, her past of being not welcome by her husband for giving a birth to a daughter.
+She will talk in Elvish, revealing her name, and her past of being not welcome by her husband for giving a birth to a daughter.
 She was praying for her dead friend Quenya, when something killed her, and her spirit was locked in the ring only knowing darkness and emptyness since.
-She will ask the party to check on the tree she planted on the graveyard as a part of ritual to honor Quenya's memory.
+First she will ask for a help in finishing the gift (Acolyte's Note or magic book from the library will satisfy).
+After that, she will ask the party to check on the tree she planted on the graveyard as a part of ritual to honor Quenya's memory.
 Then she promises to show the way to the second gift.

 Treasure room, east part, behind the secret door DC20.
 Contains 5000G in treasures (can be taken as gold or spell components of an equal cost).

-Graveyard, west part.
+Garden, west part.
 Has a giant oak growing among the graves, and a lot of daisies near it's roots.
-If someone is wearing the Ring of Mind Shielding, the lady will try to take one of the flowers by character's hand (CHA saving throw DC20 to resist).
-If character touches the flowers, ghosts and undead will appear.
+If someone is wearing the Ring of Mind Shielding and at least one of the gist options is discovered, the lady will try to take one of the flowers by character's hand (CHA saving throw DC20 to resist).
+If character touches the flowers, ghosts will be drawn from the Ethereal plane.
 After the interaction, lady will say "Gift is hidden beneath the foot of The Protector, but beware those who sworn to him".

 ![Great Oak](img/locations/great-oak.png)
 _Great oak_

 Main hall, north part.
+Spacious hall with ruined walls and ceiling.
 Statues of two elven warriors and Corellon Larethian himself located here.
 Serves as an arena for Divine Twins fight.

 ### Divine Twins